 Cache Performance Degradation Modes

 Cache design and performance analysis is a complex subject and usually beyond the amount of effort that can be expanded into designing a MicroBlaze system.
-Without going into an in-depth analysis, it is good to keep in mind how a cache can fail to perform.
+Without going into an in-depth analysis, it is good to keep in mind how a cache can fail to perform as well as would be expected.
 This can happen mainly in two ways.
 First it can run out of space.
-This means that the total local data accessed at high frequency by the application, sometimes called the working-set, doesn’t fit into the cache.
+This means that the total local data accessed at high frequency by the application, sometimes called the working set, doesn’t fit into the cache.
 In this situation useful data is thrown out of the cache too often and too early, before it has a chance of being used again.
 Application performance can degrade very quickly once the working set grows beyond what can fit into the cache.

 The second, and more subtle way, is to run out of space in a set.
 Without going into details, CPU cache are usually set-associative, meaning that every memory location can only be cached in a few locations into the cache.
 (Values from 2 to 16 are common).
 This means that if the working set contains useful data at multiple locations competing for the same cache set, some of the data will get evicted, even if there is free space elsewhere in the cache.
 Running into a space shortage within a cache set can severely limit an application performance.
 In the case of the MicroBlaze the cache is direct mapped, meaning that every memory location can only fit in one location into the cache.
 This makes it prone to the problem described but there is, however, a few ways to mitigate the problem.
 The first is to increase the size of the cache, which is inefficient, the second is to implement a victim cache which is supported by the MicroBlaze.